MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-apn-database-submission.md

 - Changes provided by the OEM will take precedence over the default COSA/APN database included in Windows.

-- The **Country/Region** and the **Operator** entrys in the spreadsheet are used to determine whether this is an update to an existing APN or a request for a new APN.
+- The **Country/Region** and the **Operator** entries in the spreadsheet are used to determine whether this is an update to an existing APN or a request for a new APN.
 If the **Country/Region** and the **Operator** fields match content that already exists in the APN database, the entries will be deleted and replaced with the entries that you list in your spreadsheet.

     >[!NOTE]
     >Because the previous entries will be deleted, it is important to list all APNs for the **Operator** and **Country/Region** combination, including the ones that are not changing.

     For example, when the following values are entered in a row in the spreadsheet:

     ```syntax
      Operator: Contoso
      Country/Region: Argentina
     ```

     All entries currently in the COSA or APN connectivity database that match the following format will be deleted and replaced with the row in your spreadsheet for that **Operator** and **Country/Region** combination: